Search-based software engineering: Requirements engineering

 Requirements engineering is the process by which the needs of a software's users and environment are determined and managed.
 Search-based methods have been used for requirements selection and optimisation with the goal of finding the best possible subset of requirements that matches user requests amid constraints such as limited resources and interdependencies between requirements.
 This problem is often tackled as a multiple-criteria decision-making problem and, generally involves presenting the decision maker with a set of good compromises between cost and user satisfaction as well as the requirements risk.

 Debugging and maintenance

 Identifying a software bug (or a code smell) and then debugging (or refactoring) the software is largely a manual and labor-intensive endeavor, though the process is tool-supported.
 One objective of SBSE is to automatically identify and fix bugs (for example via mutation testing).

-Genetic programming, a biologically-inspired technique that involves evolving programs through the use of crossover and mutation, has been used to search for repairs to programs by altering a few lines of source code.
+Genetic programming, a biologically inspired technique that involves evolving programs through the use of crossover and mutation, has been used to search for repairs to programs by altering a few lines of source code.
 The GenProg Evolutionary Program Repair software repaired 55 out of 105 bugs for approximately $8 each in one test.

+Empirical analysis of bug-fix patterns mined from software repositories has been used to mathematically characterize the search space of automated program repair.
+This search space was later operationalized in Cardumen, a repair approach that synthesizes patches from code templates automatically mined from the source code of the application under repair.

 Coevolution adopts a "predator and prey" metaphor in which a suite of programs and a suite of unit tests evolve together and influence each other.